Arezyh/bookshelf-api/README.md

 # bookshelf-api-Dicoding-Back-end-Developer-Final-Project

-bookshelf-api adalah ujian akhir di kelas Back-end Developer yang diselenggarakan oleh DICODING Indonesia.
+bookshelf-api is last submisson for back-end developer class in Dicoding Indonesia.